 Lakeville sits within an idyllic landscape in the far northwest corner of Connecticut, home to the state’s tallest mountains and deepest waters.
 Paddling on Lake Wononscopomuc, fishing the Housatonic, or hiking the Appalachian Trail, one can imagine the area once known as Weatogue, the seasonal home and hunting ground of our native American predecessors.

-By the twentieth century, harvesting of iron ore gave way to farming, education, tourism, and recreation, all of which flourish here today.
-Train travel to the area has been matched by the automobile, making the Northwest Corner readily accessible to both New Yorkers and New Englanders.
-The incredible natural, historical and cultural allure drew both our client and our firm to the area, in search of a place to put down rural roots, if only as a temporary respite from city life.
+The natural beauty and history of the region drew both our client and our firm, in search of a place to put down rural roots.
 Our client found such a home in an amalgam of structures joined together on a five-acre site, the result of 100 years of construction and renovation.

-Changes in elevation at the main level of the house afforded the creation of a stage platform within the existing building volume.
-It is now home to the family’s well-loved Steinway, already tested at the annual family holiday concert.
-This platform links renovated living and study areas with the surrounding landscape, providing a lyrical backdrop for gathering, while connecting the house with a renovated master suite and lower entry level below.
-Inspiration for the renovated kitchen and dining areas came from the client’s hope for an enclosed pergola.
-The kitchen-turned-conservatory is now joined with the outdoors, with views to and through the house.
-It is another light-filled hub for gathering and counterpoint to the now five bedrooms, each of which are a place of private repose.
+Existing conditions afforded the creation of a stage within an enlarged living room, now home to the family’s well-loved Steinway.
+This platform links renovated living and study areas with the surrounding landscape, providing a lyrical backdrop for gathering, connecting the house with a renovated master suite and lower entry level.
+The kitchen-turned-conservatory is now joined with the outdoors, providing views to and through the house.
+Like the living room, it is a light-filled hub and counterpoint to five bedrooms, each a place of private repose.